 A bandana comes in very handy on a trail.
 I have a regular bandana.
 Nothing special about it.
 Xena wears it around her neck while hiking.
 When her panting gets little heavier, I wet it with cool water which I carry in my Hydro Flask and tie it loosely around her neck.
 When we take a break, I wet it and cover her head and neck with it to help her cool down faster.
 She likes it.

-4. Hydration..
-Hydration..
-Hydration
+4. Hydration, Hydration, Hydration

 I can’t emphasize this enough.
 When we are walking back to the car, I often see people just starting the hike with their dogs and carrying only a small bottle of water.
 That’s barely enough for the human!
 Hydration is important all the time, not just summer.
-For your body to operate in its optimal level, your body needs hydration.
+For your body to operate at its optimal level, your body needs hydration.

-My regular followers already know that I carry coconut/water mix in my camelbak.
-In summer, I add ice to the camelbak to keep it cool.
+My regular followers already know that I carry coconut/water mix in my Camelbak.
+In summer, I add ice to the Camelbak to keep it cool.
 In addition, I carry 32 oz of cold water in my Hydro Flask which keeps the water cool for hours!
 I use it for drinking as well as to wet Xena’s bandana.
 It works for hot too.
 Great way to carry a hot beverage on winter hikes!

 5. Pay close attention

 Like how we have good days and not so good days?
 Dogs have the same kind of thing.
 Usually, Xena is in a good condition and ready to explore when we get to the trail but occasionally she just seems sluggish for no good reason.
 On those not so perfect days, I don’t push her.
 We take more breaks and go as far as she seems to be up for it.
-Luckily (or not) she is not an over-pleaser and she lets me know when she is not feeling up for it.
+Luckily (or not) she is not an over-pleaser and she lets me know when she is not feeling up to it.
 The girl has a pup attitude.
 I love her for it though.
 She knows how to speak her mind!

-There is a lot of good information on internet regarding heatstroke/heat exhaustion in pets.
+There is a lot of good information on the internet regarding heatstroke/heat exhaustion in pets.
 Please take a moment to read this and educate yourself if you are not already familiar with it.
 I’d love to hear what precautions you take for your pet.
 Please do share!

 Hope you have fun and safe rest of the summer!